ajhenley/gitbook/importcustomers_table.md

 You can download the customers.xlsx file from the website.

 ####Here are the steps we will follow
 1. Download the customers.xlsx file.
-It's an Excel file containing 30,000 rows of data.
+It's an Excel file containing fake data about customers, addesses,companies and jobs.
 2. Import the customers file into Oracle.
 3. Write a query to find the number of unique companies in the table.
 4. Create a new table for companies and move that data to the new table.
 Only move the unique companies.
 Then add a column to your customers table and update the the new column which is called CompanyID.